dronzal/ASAP/README.md

 <img src="assets/asap_uml.jpg" width="1080">

 >The main purpose of this design is that you can build it into other applications, or extend it with say a GUI, for debugging reasons.

+Also the [python logging class](https://docs.python.org/3/library/logging.html) is implemented in this project.
+So it makes debugging lot's easier to do.

 ## Components